-43 Before the said lessees shall use any such lands for any of the Lessees to purposes aforesaid, they shall, if required so to do by the owner or separate the lands occupier thereof, separate the same by a sufficient fence from the lands before using them. occupier thereof, separate the same by a sufficient fence from the lands adjoining thereto with such gates as may be required by the said owner or occupier for the convenient occupation of such lands, and shall also erect across all private roads used by them as aforesaid such fences and gates as may be necessary to prevent the straying of cattle from or upon the lands traversed by such roads; and in case of any difference between the owners or occupiers of such roads and lands and the said lessees as to the proper kind of fences and gates to be erected, the lessees shall erect such fences and gates as any Two Justices shall deem necessary for the purposes aforesaid, on application being made to them by either party: Provided, that due notice of every such application shall be given to the other party, who shall have an opportunity of being present at the hearing thereof.
+43 Before the said lessees shall use any such lands for any of the A.D.
+1891. purposes aforesaid, they shall, if required so to do by the owner or occupier thereof, separate the same by a sufficient fence from the lands Lessees to adjoining thereto with such gates as may be required by the said owner before using them. or occupier for the convenient occupation of such lands, and shall also erect across all private roads used by them as aforesaid such fences and gates as may be necessary to prevent the straying of cattle from or upon the lands traversed by such roads; and in case of any difference between the owners or occupiers of such roads and lands and the said lessees as to the proper kind of fences and gates to be erected, the said lessees shall erect such fences and gates as any Two Justices shall deem necessary for the purposes aforesaid, on application being made to them by either party: Provided that due notice of any such application shall be given to the other party, who shall have an opportunity of being present at the hearing thereof.